blackmann/compa/README.md

 - [x] Kwame Nkrumah University of Science and Technology (KNUST) - [Website](https://knust.compa.so)

-> If you'd like to set up compa for your school, please create an issue with the title: `School Request: <School Name>`.
+> If you'd like to set up Compa for your school, please create an issue with the title: `School Request: <School Name>`.

 ## Run locally